JeremyNixon/ai-innovation-act/README.md

 # The Freedom of AI Innovation Act

-# California Senate Bill No. XXXX
+# California Senate Bill No. 1048

 ## An act to promote and regulate the development and use of large language models and interactive AI services in the state of California.